By David Jessop,

 As Jamaica’s Finance Minister Audley Shaw recently pointed out, the legal marijuana market in the US is predicted to rise from US$6.7 billion this year to US$21.8 billion by 2020 and that some countries like the Netherlands have begun to export medical marijuana to countries like Canada, Italy, Germany and the Czech Republic.

-If as is also expected, the Canadian government introduces legislation next year to make the sale of marijuana legal it will make the country one of the largest in the west to allow its widespread use which there are plenty of Rosin Press being used.
+If as is also expected, the Canadian government introduces legislation next year to make the sale of marijuana legal it will make the country one of the largest in the west to allow its widespread use in forms such as those that require a Rosin Press being used.
+It will also allow a variety of other forms to be used, which will help with accessibility to the general public.
+After all, if someone wants to Visit this website and find a means to take the drug, with the market regulated and safe, what’s the harm?

 All of which begs the question as to why the region as a whole is not moving more quickly to reach a conclusion about decriminalising the possession of small quantities of ganja for personal use and developing marijuana as a legal medically-oriented cash crop in a carefully controlled manner that supports economic growth and social spending.